woxcab/scrapy_rss/README.rst

 2. Add required feed parameters:

    FEED_FILE
-       absolute or relative file path where the result RSS feed will be saved.
+       the absolute or relative file path where the result RSS feed will be saved.
        For example, :code:`feed.rss` or :code:`output/feed.rss`.
    FEED_TITLE
        the name of the channel (feed), FEED_DESCRIPTION
-       phrase or sentence describing the channel (feed), FEED_LINK
+       the phrase or sentence that describes the channel (feed), FEED_LINK
        the URL to the HTML website corresponding to the channel (feed)